 - 1 Tbsp olive oil

 - 3 cups low-sodium vegetable broth (Better than Bouillon low sodium veg) plus 1 cup water

-- 2 tsp fresh thyme leaves (1 tsp dried works too).
+- 2 tsp fresh thyme leaves (or 1 tsp dried).

 - 1 tsp Herbes de Provence (keys are oregano, thyme, rosemary)